skyler93z/bigDataIssue/README_version_1.md

 <details><summary>code</summary>

     ├── code
+    │    ├── F_possion_per_small.R		    # code for distribution misspecification scenario when sample size is from 10 to 10^2
+    │ 	 ├── F_possion_per_big.R 		# code for distribution misspecification scenario when sample size is from 10^2 to 10^5
-    │    ├── F-dis_before_permutation.R		    # setting of F-distribution before permutation
+    │ 	 ├── Figure1.R		    # code used for plotting Figure 1
-    │ 	 ├── F-dis_after_permutation.R 		# setting of F-distribution after permutation
+    │ 	 ├── Figure2.R			# code used for plotting Figure 2
-    │ 	 ├── F-dis_visualization.R		    # using the results of F-distribution to do visualization
     │ 	 ├── xxx.R			    #
-    │ 	 ├── xxxy.R			#
     │ 	 ├── xxx.R			    #
     │ 	 ├── xxx.R			    #
     │ 	 ├── xxx.R		        #
     │ 	 └── xxx.R  	        #
 </details>
 <details><summary>rda</summary>

     ├── rda
-    │ 	 ├── result_type1		        # a file that stores the rda results from the setting of F-distribution before permutation(sample size from 10 to 10^4)
+    │ 	 ├── F_type1		        # a file that stores the type one error from the setting of F-distribution before permutation(sample size from n[1] to n[50])
-    │ 	 ├── result_type1.per		    # a file that stores the rda results from the setting of F-distribution after permutation(sample size from 10 to 10^4)
+    │ 	 ├── F_type1.per		    # a file that stores the type one error from the setting of F-distribution after permutation(sample size from n[1] to n[50])
-    │ 	 └── type1.rda		        # a file that stores the results from the setting of F-distribution before permutation(sample size from 10 to 10^6)
+    │ 	 └── F_p.value		        # a file that stores the p-values from the setting of F-distribution before permutation(sample size from n[51] to n[60])
+    │ 	 └── F_p.value.per		    # a file that stores the p-values from the setting of F-distribution after permutation(sample size from n[51] to n[60])
 </details>
 <details><summary>sh</summary>

     ├── sh
-    │    ├── F_before_submit.sh		# sh files
+    │    ├── F_submit_small.sh		# sh files
-    │ 	 ├── F_after_submit.sh
+    │ 	 ├── F_submit_big.sh
     │ 	 ├── xxx.sh
     │ 	 ├── xxx.sh
     │ 	 ├── xxx.sh
     │ 	 ├── xxx.sh
-    │ 	 ├── figure.sh
+    │ 	 ├── xxx.sh
-    │ 	 └── appendix_table.sh
+    │ 	 └── xxx.sh
 </details>
 <details><summary>rout</summary>